influxdata/docs-v2/content/influxdb/v2.7/api-guide/api_intro.md

 ## Bootstrap your application

-With most API requests, you'll need to provide a minimum of your InfluxDB URL, Organization, and Authorization Token.
+With most API requests, you'll need to provide a minimum of your InfluxDB URL and Authorization Token (API Token).

 [Install InfluxDB OSS v2.x](/influxdb/v2.7/install/) or upgrade to an [InfluxDB Cloud account](/influxdb/cloud/sign-up).